Post Disclaimer

 The information on this website is designed to offer self-care tips and recommendations based on evidence-based research and literature from professionals in each field.
 It is not intended to diagnose or treat any specific medical condition.
 Please consult with your healthcare provider before making any health-related decisions.

-At the end of the article, you’ll find the Columbia Suicide Severity Rating Scale (C-SSRS) Family Card, a simple but powerful tool to assess suicide risk and guide next steps.
+At the end of the article you'll find the Columbia Suicide Severity Rating Scale (C-SSRS) Family Card β a clinically validated tool to assess risk and guide next steps.

 - Children don't understand death as permanent.